 Connections between key interdependencies of the wider vehicle system, the vehicle functions, and the vehicle design partners are critical to the emergence of resource efficient vehicles, and the sustained growth of the industry.
-ECO2’s Strategy is therefore based on the principles of connectedness, interdependence and emergence, and this translates into the following three ECO2 Strategies
+The Centre strategy is therefore based on the principles of connectedness, interdependence and emergence, and this translates into the following three ECO2 strategies

 Resource efficient vehicles in a sustainable society.